Petezah/roomba_wall_v3/README.md

 ### Prerequisites for "happy path":

-* Raspberry Pi configured with BCM SPI enabled
+* An AVR programmer
+  * If you don't have one, you can build mine: https://oshpark.com/shared_projects/O24XLDbo
+  * Though, this is a chicken-egg problem.
+You can always program the programmer with an Arduino or a Raspberry Pi.
 * AVR-GCC installed
   *  Easiest way to get this is 'sudo apt-get install arduino'
-* Either:
-  * A 6-position, dual-row IDC cable (recommended)
+* A 6-position, dual-row IDC cable
-  * Or jumpers to wire SPI bus of Raspberry Pi to the ISP pads on the finished board
+* A 6-position, dual-row, male header to either:
+  * Solder onto your board for programming, or
+  * Plug into the IDC cable and "wedge" it into the ISP header during programming (recommended, and is what I do)

 ### Steps

 #### hardware

 * Order a board based on the files in https://github.com/Petezah/roomba_wall_v3/tree/master/hardware
-  * Alternately, order one directly from OSH Park here: https://oshpark.com/shared_projects/tSvcCbKP
+  * Alternately, order one directly from OSH Park here: https://oshpark.com/shared_projects/i2FdXslA
 * Purchase parts from [Mouser electronics](http://mouser.com) using the current BOM
   * Use the ones with "mouser" in their filenames
 * Assemble the board--part references are all marked on the silkscreen